 Inquiry by the Court; Brief Opening Statements.
 Before examining the prospective jurors, the court must identify the parties and their counsel, briefly outline the nature of the case, and explain the purpose of the examination.
 The court must then ask any necessary questions about the prospective jurors’ qualifications to serve in the case.
 With the court’s permission and before voir dire examination, the parties may present brief opening statements to the entire jury panel.

 Voir Dire Examination.
 In courts of record, voir dire examination must be conducted on the record.
 The court must conduct a thorough oral examination of the prospective jurors and control the voir dire examination.
-Upon request, the court may allow the parties a reasonable time, with other reasonable limitations, to conduct a further oral examination of the prospective jurors.
+Upon request, the court must allow the parties a reasonable time, with other reasonable limitations, to conduct a further oral examination of the prospective jurors.
 However, the court may limit or terminate the parties’ voir dire on grounds of abuse.
 Nothing in this rule precludes submitting written questionnaires to the prospective jurors or examining individual prospective jurors outside the presence of other prospective jurors.

 Scope of Examination.
 The court must ensure the reasonable protection of the prospective jurors’ privacy.
 Questioning must be limited to inquiries designed to elicit information relevant to asserting a possible challenge for cause or enabling a party to intelligently exercise the party’s peremptory challenges.